PLEASE READ THIS UNIVERSAL TERMS OF SERVICE AGREEMENT CAREFULLY, AS IT CONTAINS IMPORTANT INFORMATION REGARDING YOUR LEGAL RIGHTS AND REMEDIES.

 8.10 Facsimile and Email

 Both parties acknowledge and agree that the original of this Agreement may be in the form of a facsimile or email transmission and agree to accept the facsimile or email transmission as the original and binding Agreement.
 Although this Agreement is not conditional upon the subsequent execution of an original and duplicate by the parties, either party may request the other party to execute an original and duplicate of this Agreement in which case the parties agree to do so.

 8.11 Contra Proferentum

 No rule of construction of documents shall apply to the disadvantage of a party on the basis that the party put forward this Agreement.

 This Agreement is governed by the laws of Queensland and the parties irrevocably submit to the non-exclusive jurisdiction of Queensland courts in respect of any action or proceeding concerning this Agreement.

 The parties acknowledge that this Agreement is intended as a contract of service and not any other relationship and, in particular, not the relationship of employer and employee, principal and agent, or the relationship of partnership.

 10.1 The Client/Sponsor agrees to pay CLVA the Service Charges for the Services.

-10.2 The pricing for additional services not included in the Services may be agreed between CLVA and the Client/Sponsor from time to time.
+10.2 The pricing for additional services (including the Cleard Plus Program) not included in the Services may be agreed between CLVA and the Client/Sponsor from time to time.

 10.3 CLVA may adjust the Service Charges from time to time.